natewind/cleario/README.md

 auto const xs = clear::read<Ts...>(); // xs: std::tuple<Ts...>
 ```

-If the end of the file is reached or there are no values of type(s) `T`/`Ts` to read, the behaviour of is undefined.
+If the end of the file is reached or there are no values of type(s) `T`/`Ts` to read, the behaviour is undefined.

 To read safely: